-By going through this list of action items, you can plan for, write, optimize, and check your content for good blog SEO.
-To make sure that you implement all of these steps before you hit publish, click here to download the PDF Checklist.
+By going through this list of blog SEO tips, you can plan for, write, optimize, and check your content for good blog SEO.
+To make sure that you implement all of these steps before you hit publish, click here to download this Blog SEO Checklist.

-Sign up for a free trial of Alexa’s Advanced Plan and get the On-Page SEO Checker that will double-check your posts to ensure they are fully optimized, error free, and set to improve your page’s performance in search.
+Sign up for a free trial of Alexa’s Advanced Plan and get the On-Page SEO Checker to ensure your posts are fully optimized, error free, and set to improve your page’s performance in search.

 Get expert marketing insights delivered